-- (b) Residential properties: The municipality grants a 20 % rebate, which applies to improved residential property that is: - used predominantly for residential purposes, with not more than two dwelling units per property. - ii. registered in terms of the Sectional Title Act. - v. owned by a share-block company. - vi. privately developed estates. - iv. a rateable residence on property used for or related to educational purposes. - (c) Privately developed estates: The municipality grants an additional rebate of 30%, which applies to privately developed estates qualifying as defined in paragraph 2.3 of this policy. - (d) Agricultural Properties used for residential purposes.
-The municipality grants a 50 % rebate, which applies to agricultural properties used for residential purposes only and qualifying as defined in paragraph 2.4 of this policy - (e) Agricultural property rebate: The municipality grants a 75 % rebate, which applies to owners of agricultural properties as defined in paragraph 2.6 of this policy and used for farming purposes.
+- (b) Residential properties: The municipality grants a 20 % rebate, which applies to improved residential property that is: - used predominantly for residential purposes, with not more than two dwelling units per property. - ii. registered in terms of the Sectional Title Act. - v. owned by a share-block company. - vi.
+Houses on privately developed estates which is not used as a business and where no income is generated from that property.

+- iv. a rateable residence on property used for or related to educational purposes. - (d) Privately developed estates: The municipality grants an additional rebate of 30%, which applies to privately developed estates qualifying as defined in paragraph 2.3 of this policy. - (e) Businesses on farm areas where the municipality doesn't provide a service The municipality grants a rebate of 30%, which applies to businesses which qualify as defined in paragraph 2.8 of this policy. - (f) Agricultural Properties used for residential purposes.
+The municipality grants a 50 % rebate, which applies to agricultural properties used for residential purposes and qualifying as defined in paragraph 2.4 of this policy - (g) Agricultural property rebate: The municipality grants a 75 % rebate, which applies to owners of agricultural properties as defined in paragraph 2.6 of this policy and used for farming purposes.
 Owners must apply for such a rebate before a date as determined annually by the municipality to be able to receive the rebate.

-Qualifying requirements are that the owner should be taxed by SARS as a farmer and the last tax assessment must be provided as proof, or ii. where the owner is not taxed as farmer, proof is required that income from farming activities exceeds 40% of the household income.
+Qualifying requirements are that the owner should be taxed by SARS as a farmer and the last tax assessment must be provided as proof, or

-- iii. the submission of an affidavit, annually on a date determined by the municipality, including a certificate from the owner's auditors indicating how service delivery and development obligations of the municipality and contribution to the social and economic welfare of farm workers were met by; - iv. an assessment by the municipal manager or his/her nominee indicating that the application qualifies;

-(f) Public Service Infrastructure: The municipality grants a rebate of 30%, as they provide essential services to the community.
+- where the owner is not taxed as farmer, proof is required that income from farming activities exceeds 40% of the household income. - iii. the submission of an affidavit, annually on a date determined by the municipality, including a certificate from the owner's auditors indicating how service delivery and development obligations of the municipality and contribution to the social and economic welfare of farm workers were met by; - ίV. an assessment by the municipal manager or his/her nominee indicating that the application qualifies; - (h) Public Service Infrastructure: The municipality grants a rebate of 75% as they provide essential services to the community. - (i) Property Developers: The municipality grants a rebate of 60% which applies to Property Developers as defined in paragraph 2.7 of this policy.
+Owners must apply for such a rebate before a date as determined by the municipality to be able to be registered as a property developer and receive the rebate.